icgrp/ese532_handouts/ese532_handouts/hw5/homework_submission.md

     TODO: note above is coming out as a, not f.

+    TODO: not sure what you are asking them to compare here

 (breakeven)=
 5. **Breakeven and Net Acceleration**
     We can model an accelerator with setup and transfer time as: